mediamagic/gpan/README.md

 guarantee that this API will not change in the future revisions to Google Maps.

 ## Changes
+* Changes in 1.2.1
+	* fixed an issue where the montage would try to build the montage before all tiles were downloaded
 * Changes in 1.2.0
     * `init()` and `set()` have merged into a single method `.config()`
     * `savePanorama()` now accepts a single pano_id or an array of pano_id's